clewisdavis/The-Joy-of-React/course-notes.md

 - We want to create a `<ContactCard>` element for each of the contacts in the `data` array, passing in their name/job/email.

 - In React, we use pure JS, there is no "React syntax" for doing this iteration.
 - 🤔 HINT: You can render an array inside the JSX, React will unpack it for you.
-For a refresher, you can look at "[Aray Iteration Methods](https://courses.joshwcomeau.com/joy-of-react/10-javascript-primer/08-array-iteration-methods)" lesson.
+For a refresher, you can look at "[Array Iteration Methods](https://courses.joshwcomeau.com/joy-of-react/10-javascript-primer/08-array-iteration-methods)" lesson.

-- You can use the `map.()` method to interate over the data
+- You can use the `map.()` method to iterate over the data

 ```JAVASCRIPT
 const elements = data.map(contact => (